NBC Insider Exclusive

 Presenting a unique interpretation of The Wizard of Oz story fans think they know, Wicked is told from the perspective of Elphaba (Erivo), a green-skinned pariah destined to one day become the dreaded antagonist known as the Wicked Witch of the West.

-Before she amassed an army of flying apes and supposedly tormented Dorthy, however, Elphaba was a gifted student at Shiz University, studying under the tutelage of headmistress Madame Morrible (Michelle Yeoh) and rooming with a young Glinda the Good (Grande).
+Before she amassed an army of flying apes and supposedly tormented Dorothy, however, Elphaba was a gifted student at Shiz University, studying under the tutelage of headmistress Madame Morrible (Michelle Yeoh) and rooming with a young Glinda the Good (Grande).
 Elphaba's spell-casting talents eventually place her in the sights of the Wizard (Jeff Goldblum), who may not be the pristine figure everyone assumes him to be, though challenging his authority means a life of lonely infamy.

 RELATED: Everything You Need to Know About the Movie Adaptation of "Popular" Musical Wicked